bensheldon/good_job/README.md

 GoodJob can enqueue jobs on a recurring basis that can be used as a replacement for cron.

-Cron-style jobs are run on every GoodJob process (e.g. CLI or `async` execution mode) when `config.good_job.enable_cron = true`, but GoodJob's cron uses unique indexes to ensure that only a single job is enqueued at the given time interval.
+Cron-style jobs are run on every GoodJob process (e.g. CLI or `async` execution mode) when `config.good_job.enable_cron = true`.

+GoodJob's cron uses unique indexes to ensure that only a single job is enqueued at the given time interval.
+In order for this to work, GoodJob must preserve cron-created job records; these records will be automatically deleted like any other preserved record.

 Cron-format is parsed by the [`fugit`](https://github.com/floraison/fugit) gem, which has support for seconds-level resolution (e.g. `* * * * * *`) and natural language parsing (e.g. `every second`).